-The Two Scouter Rule is the requirement for two registered Scouters to be with youth at all times.
+The Two Scouter Rule is the requirement for two active Scouters to be with youth at all times.
 Notwithstanding Section ratios, two Scouters must always be within the field of view and within earshot of one another when with youth.
 The Two Scouter rule is an integral part of the Code of Conduct that applies to all Scouts Canada Volunteers and staff.

 Colonies, Packs and Troops must have one Scouter per small team with a minimum of one Scouter per eight youth (1:8).

 Companies and Crews must have enough Scouters to facilitate and support the Patrol (Team) Method.

 While Scouter supervision is not always required for Scouts and Venturer Scouts, when Scouters are present there must be two.

 Risk management for certain types of activities may require additional Scouters to be present to ensure a safe experience for everyone

 The Scout Method places emphasis on using Patrols (teams) comprised of six to eight youth of various ages as the primary unit in which Scouting takes place.
 Each Patrol or small team should have a designated Scouter to provide support, mentorship and a safe and respectful environment in which the team can work.
 For each Section, there are required ratios for Scouter to youth members.
 It is important that these be maintained for all Scouting activities, whether in the meeting hall, at a camp or visiting another facility.
 If the ratio cannot be met for a particular meeting or outing, speak with your Group Commissioner to recruit other Scouters to assist for that meeting or outing.
 Only Scouters who

 have met all membership requirements for their role and are listed as Active in MyScouts count towards the Scouter to youth ratio.